Dover Castle - Family Property Guide

 - Dogs: Dogs on leads are welcome in the castle grounds.
 Assistance dogs welcome throughout the site.

-- Parking: Free parking within the grounds for up to 200 cars, plus off-site parking at peak times with a free minibus connection.
+- Parking: Free parking within the grounds for up to 200 cars, plus off-site parking at peak times.

 Fun for all ages